-The facilitator must carry on an activity for the purpose of bringing the supply about.
-It is intended that only activities designed to bring about a particular sale to an identifiable person should potentially result in a deemed PE.
-Therefore activities that do not relate to a particular sale, such as advertising and marketing, would not be sufficient to trigger a possible PE under this requirement.
+The facilitator must carry on an activity for the purpose of bringing about the supply to the recipient.
+Where there is an intermediary, the section will also apply if the facilitator carries on an activity for the purpose of bringing about the supply by the intermediary to the recipient.
+It is intended that only activities designed to bring about a particular supply to an identifiable person should potentially result in a deemed PE.
+Therefore activities that do not relate to a particular supply, such as advertising and marketing, would not be sufficient to trigger a possible PE under this requirement.
 After-sales activities, such as technical support, would also not be sufficient to meet this requirement, as they occur after the supply has been made.

-The kinds of activities that are within the intended scope of this provision primarily include activities designed to convince a particular customer to acquire the supply.
+The kinds of activities that are within the intended scope of this provision primarily include activities designed to convince a particular customer to acquire the supply (as opposed to general marketing and advertising, which are not carried on in relation to particular, identifiable, customers).

 Paragraph GB 54(1)(b) specifies that the facilitator cannot also be the intermediary.
-This is to ensure that section GB 54(1)(b) does cause section GB 54 to apply to an ordinary distributor arrangement.
-In an ordinary distributor arrangement, the distributor would be carrying out all the particular sales activities on its own behalf, rather than on the non-resident's behalf (and the non-resident would not have a separate facilitator in New Zealand assisting with the sales).
+This is to ensure that section GB 54(1)(b) does not cause section GB 54 to apply to an ordinary distributor arrangement.
+In an ordinary distributor arrangement, the distributor would be carrying out all the particular sales activities on its own behalf, rather than on the non-resident's behalf (and the non-resident would not have a separate facilitator in New Zealand assisting with the sales of the kind found in 3rd party channel provider arrangements).
 Accordingly, in these circumstances the distributor's activities should not give rise to a PE for the non-resident.